-The Stand is well-remembered as being one of the first major successes of Stephen King’s career as a novelist, helping to cement his place as a hugely important up-and-coming genre writer.
-Of course, we all know how that worked out — he became perhaps the best-known storyteller of the twentieth century.
-In this apocalyptic story from the late ‘70s, King quite literally walks us through a plague while also introducing us to his mythical “tall shadowy man” who would go on to make appearances in many of his other stories, most notably The Dark Tower.
+The Stand is well remembered as being one of the first major successes of Stephen King’s career as a novelist, helping to cement his place as a hugely important up-and-coming genre writer.
+Of course, we all know how that worked out — he became perhaps the best-known storyteller of the 20th century.
+In this apocalyptic story from the late ‘70s, King quite literally walks us through a plague while also introducing us to his mythical “tall shadowy man,” who would go on to make appearances in many of his other stories, most notably The Dark Tower.
 In 1994, a miniseries version of the story was released via ABC, also scripted by King.

-But does The Stand hold up, and how good of a job did a network miniseries convey the abject horror of the novel?
+But does The Stand hold up, and how well did a network miniseries convey the abject horror of the novel?
 Well, with a cast of promising names and an underlying plot with infinite potential, how could it go wrong?
 Ha.
 Ha ha.